Viveekk17/expense_tracker/DEPLOYMENT_GUIDE.md

-# Campus Expense Compass - AWS Deployment Guide
+# Walence - AWS Deployment Guide

-This guide will walk you through the steps required to deploy the Campus Expense Compass application on AWS services.
+This guide will walk you through the steps required to deploy the Walence application on AWS services.
 The application uses AWS Cognito for authentication, API Gateway and Lambda for the backend, DynamoDB for the database, and S3 for report storage.

 ## Prerequisites